km5es/Robotic-Autonomy-Project/README.md

 ```
 rosrun human_detector human_detector.py
 ```
-The human truth data will be saved in /home/$USER/track_human.csv__ The robot truth data will be saved in /home/$USER/track_robot.csv__ EKF data will be dumped in /home/$USER/track_EKF.csv__ The data folder contains some example data and a video.__
+The human truth data will be saved in /home/$USER/track_human.csv <br />
+The robot truth data will be saved in /home/$USER/track_robot.csv <br />
+EKF data will be dumped in /home/$USER/track_EKF.csv <br />
+The data folder contains some example data and a video. <br />

 ![Example screenshot](/images/screenshot.png)